-This is a westernized version of the original 5S tool which forms one of the most important foundation stones of Lean Manufacturing.
-This is often the first tool that a company will implement in its drive to improve their business performance through lean manufacturing, 5C or 5S is just as effective if implemented as a stand alone tool.
-Implementing 5C workplace organization is a very important first step in achieving lean production processes or even a lean office environment.
+This is a westernized version of the original 5S tool, which forms one of the most important foundation stones of Lean manufacturing.
+This is often the first tool that a company will implement in its drive to improve its business performance through lean manufacturing; 5C or 5S is just as effective if implemented as a stand-alone tool.
+Implementing a 5C workplace organization is a very important first step in achieving lean production processes or even a lean office environment.

 Implementing 5C Workplace Organisation

-Below I will detail out the main steps of 5C Workplace Organisation.
+Below I will detail the main steps of 5C workplace organisation.
 For more information regarding benefits, implementation and hiring a trainer to help you put these steps in place, please look at the following articles on 5S.
-Remember that 5C and 5S are as applicable in a service or office based environment as they are on the factory floor.
+Remember that 5C and 5S are as applicable in service or office-based environments as they are on the factory floor.
 Typical improvements through applying the principles of 5C are efficiency improvements in the order of 10% to 30%.
 The benefits of lean manufacturing are well documented and proven over and over again.

 5S Benefits: The benefits and origins of implementing 5S.
 The same benefits can be attributed to 5C workplace organisation.